kouml/python-lww-element-set/readme.md

 Multiple Threading Testcase has an random waiting time which will get a nondeterministic order. however, timestamp is a mock so that we can get same result in spite of the order.

+### Merge Testcase

+Merge testcase is similar to Multiple Threading Testcase. however, These are deterministic order and It will test whether merge behavior is work or not.

 # References
 - https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type